unoplatform/uno/doc/articles/features/routed-events.md

     or `handledEventsToo: true`).
  11. **Parent defined?**: if the element is connected to any parent element.
  12. **Processing finished**: no more handlers is interested by this event.
 Propagation is stopped.
-    Native bubbling is stopped too, because the event is fully handled.
+    Native bubbling is stopped too because the event is fully handled.

 ## Native bubbling vs Managed bubbling